SMFM Biota#

 A loss of AGB that does not cross the change_area_threshold or change_magnitude_threshold.

-Minor Gain
+Minor gain

 4